Ypertex/blog/content/articles/accelerate-your-website-with-your-logo/index.md

 * The white canvas has an aspect ratio of 16:9.
 * There's a blue oval with a height of 13% of the canvas' total height and a ratio of 3:2.
 Its upper left corner sits at 20% height and 37.6% width of the canvas.

 In contrast to the pixel-based format *where every single pixel* of the canvas and oval would be stored (fixing its resolution in the process), this vector-based description is extremely efficient and resolution-independent.
 Whenever you display this image, you can precisely *calculate* each pixel on the fly.
-It doesn't matter how small or large your surface is---you'll get crisp and sharp graphics every time.
+It doesn't matter how small or large your surface is—you'll get crisp and sharp graphics every time.

 {{<figure src="0fc12af7-236c-4646-8726-cc74d5cb7c80">}}Scaling a small vector-based image is like telling the computer: "Please redraw the same vectors, just bigger this time!"{{</figure>}}